 Having multiple sexual partners and/or STIs also increases the risk of HIV infection through sex if you are not using other protection.

 How can I avoid getting HIV from unprotected sex?

-Condoms are the most effective way of preventing HIV (and STI) infection via vaginal and anal sex as well as oral sex performed on men.
-They should be put on before any sexual contact as HIV can be passed on through pre-come, vaginal fluid, and from the anus.3
+They can be used during vaginal and anal sex as well as on a penis during oral sex.
+They should be put on before any sexual contact as HIV can be passed on through pre-cum, vaginal fluid, and from anal mucus.